Luiss1776/Configuring-Active-Directory-/README.md

 - Login to Client-1 with Remote Desktop and ping DC-1’s private IP address with ping -t <ip address> (perpetual ping)

-- By doing this we will get the public IP address from Client-1, copy and paste the IP address into the remote desktop application, and sign in.
+- By doing this, get the public IP address from Client-1, copy and paste the IP address into the remote desktop application, and sign in.
 Do the same process for DC-1.
 Once logged into both remote desktops, navigate back to azure and copy the private IP address for DC-1.
 Once DC-1’s private IP address is copied, log into client-1’s remote desktop and open the command prompt.
 Once opened, ping the domain controller's private IP, resulting in (Ping -t (DC-1 PRIVATE IP)).
 After you press enter, you should receive a time-out message.
 This, “Time-out” message is due to the Domain controller's firewalls blocking the “ICMP” traffic.

 <img src="https://i.imgur.com/JfuKIrc.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>